Edoardo Molinari

 Edoardo Molinari (born 11 February 1981) is an Italian professional golfer who plays on the European Tour, where he is a three-time winner.
 He was also the 2005 U.S. Amateur champion; 2009 Challenge Tour Rankings leader; winner, with his brother Francesco, of the 2009 World Cup; and a member of the 2010 European Ryder Cup winning team.
 He has won professional tournaments on four of the six continents on which golf is played: Europe, South America, Africa and Asia.
-He was a vice-captain for the 2023 Ryder Cup in Marco Simone, Italy.
+He was a vice-captain for the 2023 Ryder Cup at Marco Simone, Italy.

 Early life

-Molinari was born in Turin to Micaela, a now retired architect, and Paolo Molinari, a dentist.
+Molinari was born in Turin to Micaela, a now-retired architect, and Paolo Molinari, a dentist.
 He began to accompany his father to the golf course at age eight.
 Molinari speaks fluent English and Spanish in addition to Italian.
 Molinari is nicknamed "Dodo" because his younger brother, Francesco, could not pronounce "Edoardo" as a child.

 Amateur career

 During a distinguished amateur career, Molinari won several national championships.
 The undisputed highlight of his amateur career came in 2005, when he became the first Italian and the first Continental European to win the U.S. Amateur.
 He claimed the title by holing a 25-foot birdie putt on the 33rd hole to win 4 & 3 over the American Dillon Dougherty.
 As a result of that victory, Molinari qualified to play in the 2006 U.S. Masters, U.S. Open and The Open Championship.
 His younger brother Francesco, who is also a professional golfer, caddied for him at that year's Masters.
 Molinari graduated from the Polytechnic University of Turin with a degree in engineering.